MI-AFP/tutorials/tutorials/09_webapp.md

 ### Specialized libraries

-Naturally, there are many specialized libraries that provide simpler interface for network communication than are plain sockets when you want to work with some specific protocol (POP3, SMTP, SSH, or HTTP).
+Naturally, there are many specialized libraries that provide a simpler interface for network communication than are plain sockets when you want to work with some specific protocol (POP3, SMTP, SSH, or HTTP).
 Some are listed [here](https://wiki.haskell.org/Applications_and_libraries/Network) but you can find more on [Hackage](https://hackage.haskell.org).

 The need of REST API client is something very common.
-For writting simple one, you may use [wreq](https://hackage.haskell.org/package/wreq) package.
+For writing a simple one, you may use [wreq](https://hackage.haskell.org/package/wreq) package.
 It provides simple but powerful lens-based API, is capable of simple but powerful lens-based API, and supports often used techniques like OAuth, decompression, file upload, etc.

 ```haskell
 -- GitHub API: list public repositories of user